TJ EFFENEY AWARD

 In honour of the late Terry Effeney (one of the Australian energy industry’s greatest contributors), API along with The Effeney Family, Ergon Energy & Energex (as part of the Energy Queensland Group), have created the T.J Effeney Award.

-This Award was created to support one of Terry's great passions which was to support the next generation.
-This annual award (providing a stipend of up to $20,000) will allow succesful applicants (API Bursary Holders) to undertake a project or program of study in the Energy Sector either domestically or internationally to further their professional career development.
+This Award was created to support one of Terry's great passions which were to support the next generation.
+This annual award (providing a stipend of up to $20,000) will allow successful applicants (API Bursary Holders) to undertake a project or program of study in the Energy Sector either domestically or internationally to further their professional career development.

 2018 RECIPIENT - JACK BRYANT

-Based on a very strong proposal, the selection committee was very impressed and came to an unanimous decision to grant the 2018 Award to Mr Jack Bryant.
-Jack conducted work alongside a Vennema Professor of Engineering at the University of Michigan (USA) while undertaking short-term placements within local industry.
+Based on a very strong proposal, the selection committee was very impressed and came to a unanimous decision to grant the 2018 Award to Mr. Jack Bryant.
+Jack conducted work alongside a Vennema Professor of Engineering at the University of Michigan (USA) while undertaking short-term placements within the local industry.
 This allowed him to further develop a broad range of professional and personal skills/qualities over a 16-week period.